Myth (video game series): Gameplay

-The player has full control over the camera throughout the game, and can move it backwards and forwards, left and right, orbit left and right (keeps the camera focused on a single spot while making a 360 degree circle around that spot), pan left and right (the camera remains in the same spot but the player's point of view moves from side to side), and zoom in and out.
-All movements can be carried out via the keyboard.
-In The Fallen Lords, the mouse can be used to move the camera forwards, backwards, left and right by moving the cursor to the top, bottom, left or right of the screen, respectively.
-In Soulblighter and The Wolf Age, the player can also select preferences to allow them to control rotation and orbiting via the mouse, by moving the cursor to the top and bottom corners of the screen, respectively.
+The player has full control over the camera throughout the game, and can move, orbit, pan, and zoom the camera via the keyboard.
+In The Fallen Lords, the mouse can be used to move the camera forwards, backwards, left, and right by moving the cursor to the top, bottom, left, or right of the screen, respectively.
+In Soulblighter and The Wolf Age, the player can also select preferences to enable rotation and orbiting via the mouse by moving the cursor to the top and bottom corners of the screen, respectively.

-Selecting and commanding units only forms the basic gameplay of the Myth games.
-The battles are more complex than simply commanding units to attack the enemy, with strategy and awareness of the conditions of the battlefield, and even the weather, also playing important roles.
-For example, due to the game's physics engine, objects react with one another, with units, and with the terrain.
-This can manifest itself simply in a severed head bouncing off one of the player's units and changing direction, but it can also have more serious consequences.
-For example, a dwarf could throw a molotov cocktail at an enemy on a hillside and miss, with the projectile rolling back down the hill towards the player's own units.
-Projectiles in general, both those used by the player and the enemy, have no guarantee of hitting anything; they are merely propelled in the direction instructed by the physics engine.
-Arrows, for example, may miss their intended target due to a small degree of simulated aiming error that becomes more significant at long range, or the target may move out of the way, or behind a tree or building.
-If archers are firing at enemies who are engaged in melee combat, they may also hit the player's own units instead of the enemy, causing the same amount of damage.
-This is also true of dwarfs' molotov cocktails.
-As such, friendly fire is an important aspect of the game.
-The weather is also something the player must always bear in mind.
-For example, rain or snow can put out explosive-based attacks, and in The Wolf Age, strong wind can cause archers problems in hitting their targets.
+Selecting and commanding units only forms the basic interactions of the Myth games.
+Battles are more complex than simply commanding units to attack the enemy—strategy, battlefield conditions, and even weather all play important roles.
+For example, due to the game's physics engine, objects collide with each another and the terrain.
+This can manifest itself simply in a severed head bouncing off one of the player's units and changing direction, but it can also have more serious consequences, such as friendly fire.
+For instance, archers firing at enemies engaged in melee combat risk hitting allied units, causing the same amount of damage.
+Also, projectiles are not guaranteed to hit; they are merely propelled in the direction instructed by the physics engine.
+Thus, for example, a dwarf could throw a molotov cocktail at an enemy on a hillside and miss, with the projectile rolling back down the hill towards the player's own units.
+Arrows may miss their intended target due to a small degree of simulated aiming error that becomes more significant at long range, or the target may move out of the way or behind cover.

+Weather also influences gameplay.
+Rain or snow can extinguish explosive-based attacks, and in The Wolf Age, strong wind can cause problems for archers in hitting their targets.
 It is also much easier for projectile units to hit enemies below them rather than above them, and as such, positioning of the player's units is an important aspect of the game.